Surgical voice adaptation man-to-woman transgender

 3. Reduction of the vibratory mass of the vocal cords.

-Outpatient glottoplasty is painless and under general anesthesia.
+Outpatient glottoplasty is painless and under general anaesthesia.
 The only a few millimeters short vocal cords are permanently connected with two hair-thin, firm threads.

 This surgery creates a web or scar band at the front of the V of the vocal cords.
 This shortens the vocal cords to help raise voice pitch.
 Anterior glottal web formation affects frequency range by eliminating the ability to produce lower pitches.